-In the case of \emphBulletPoint{partially labeled data} (Figure~\ref{fig:pgmnlssl:semis}), also known as semi-supervised learning, the dataset $D$ is split into labelled $L$ and unlabelled $U$ examples.
-In theory, this PGM can be considered equivalent to the one used in the supervised learning case depicted in Fig.~\ref{fig:pgmbnn:reg}, but in this case the unobserved data $U$ would bring no information.
-The additional information of unlabelled data comes from the prior and only the prior.
-In traditional machine learning, the most common approaches to implement semi-supervised learning are either to use some kind of data-driven regularization \cite{Tommi03oninformation} or to rely on pseudo labels \cite{sohn2020fixmatch}, Bayesian learning is no different.
+In the case of \emphBulletPoint{partially labeled data} (Figure~\ref{fig:pgmnlssl:semis}), also known as semi-supervised learning, the dataset $D$ is split into labeled $L$ and unlabeled $U$ examples.
+In theory, this PGM can be considered equivalent to the one used in the supervised learning case depicted in Figure~\ref{fig:pgmbnn}a, but in this case the unobserved data $U$ would bring no information.
+The additional information of unlabeled data comes from the prior and only the prior.
+Similar to traditional machine learning, the most common approaches to implement semi-supervised learning in Bayesian learning are either to use some type of data-driven regularization \cite{Tommi03oninformation} or to rely on pseudo labels \cite{sohn2020fixmatch}.

-\textbf{Data-driven regularization} implies modifying the prior assumptions, thus the stochastic model, to be able to extract meaningful information from the unlabeled dataset $U$.
-Two common ways to approach this process exist.

-The first way is to condition the prior distribution of the model parameters on the unlabeled examples to favor certain properties of the model, such as a decision boundary in a low density region, i.e., using a distribution $p(\vec{\theta} | U)$ instead of $p(\vec{\theta})$.
-This implies writing the stochastic model as:
+\textbf{Data-driven regularization} implies modifying the prior assumptions, and thus the stochastic model, to be able to extract meaningful information from the unlabeled dataset $U$.
+There are two common ways to approach this process. \textbf{The first} one is to condition the prior distribution of the model parameters on the unlabeled examples to favor certain properties of the model, such as a decision boundary in a low density region, using a distribution $p(\vec{\theta} | U)$ instead of $p(\vec{\theta})$.
+This implies formulating the stochastic model as:

 where $p(\vec{\theta} | U)$ is a prior with a consistency condition, as defined in Equation \eqref{eq:consistentprior}.
 The consistency condition usually expresses the fact that points that are close to each other should lead to the same prediction, \eg graph Laplacian norm regularization \cite{10.5555/1248547.1248632}.